 Which is why it is easy to get carried away and ask all of your visitors to subscribe to your notifications right on their first visit.

-> Push messages are not just a way to increase your traffic, they are a channel to help advance your relationship with the customer.
-This means you should already have a relationship before asking for consent to opt-in for push notifications. (blockquote).
+Push messages are not just a way to increase your traffic, they are a channel to help advance your relationship with the customer.
+This means you should already have a relationship before asking for consent to opt-in.

-> When you ask the first-time visitor to subscribe to your notifications, they might say something to the tune of “Hey, thanks for the offer, I’d rather decline”.
+When you ask the first-time visitor to subscribe to your notifications, they might say something to the tune of “Hey, thanks for the offer, I’d rather decline”.

 Now consider a situation where the same visitor knows your brand, has visited your website at least three times and is a part of your email list.